 I’ve tried many ways.
-I spend a lot of time “Seeing-Drawing” … the wonderful meditative practice I learned from Frederick Franck on one of his retreats and also from his classic The Zen of Seeing.
+I delight in “Seeing-Drawing”, the wonderful meditative practice I learned from Frederick Franck on one of his retreats and also from his classic The Zen of Seeing.
 I’ve tried just about every form of visual poetry: color, tone, texture.
-They were all effective to a degree.
+They have all been effective to a degree.
 Frederick Franck used to assert that the inexpressible was the only thing worth expressing.
 I took this statement as a koan as I explored ways to express that ineffable quietude.

 It wasn’t until my practice distilled down to the essential life-tide of beingness that I approached real stillness, real quietude.